-- Paying online
+- Paying online; or

 Penalties for underpayment of estimated taxes

-- You didn’t pay any estimated tax,
+- You didn’t make any estimated tax payments;

-- You didn’t pay enough estimated tax, or
+- You didn’t pay enough estimated tax;